raymond-young/Food-Finder/README.md

 This will create a button, which, on press, will call a function which changes the screen.
 In this case, the object is accessing the `navigation` prop, and invoking the `navigate` method.
 "Main" is the title of the screen which we wish to navigate to (which is defined by the switch, tab, stack, navigator).
 See here: https://reactnavigation.org/docs/en/navigation-prop.html

+# Specific Components
 ## Map
-The map components is actually provided by expo.
-The actual component is made by AirBnb and made it open source, and it uses an implementation of Google maps.
+The map component is one provided by expo.
+The actual component is made by AirBnb and they made it open source, and it uses an implementation of Google maps.
 This is only possible in expo, and there's a bunch of components available through expo because of it.
 - By default, the MapView takes up the space of the View.
 If you don't specify the dimensions of a View, it will by default take up the space of the child.
 Specify the flex in the style to change the dimensions of the view.
--

 # Devs